 Six byes?
 A single-game first round?
 My first reaction is that this has got to be one of the worst formats in use for a major professional sport.
 But, working through the ramifications, I’ve come to opposite conclusion.
 The Major League Baseball wild card system is a stroke of genius.

 First, why have wild cards in the MLB postseason at all?

-One wild card makes sense – there are three divisions in each league, to adding one wild card in each league fills out the bracket to a power of two: six division winners, and two wild cards for a tidy three round playoff.
+One wild card makes sense – there are three divisions in each league, so adding one wild card in each league fills out the bracket to a power of two: six division winners, and two wild cards for a tidy three-round playoff.
 But what sense does it make to have more than one wild card per round, which brings the total up above the power to two, so that you need a fourth round to handle them, and probably a bunch of byes to pad out the 16 bracket?

 Major League Baseball is happy to have a fourth round in its postseason, but only so long as it is kept to manageable limits.
 Adding a full round to a knockout tourney consumes a lot of resources – it doubles the number of teams, and slightly more than doubles the total number of games.
-And the fourth round is inherently less compelling than the final, the semi-finals, or even the quarter finals.
+And the new round is inherently less compelling than the final, the semi-finals, or even the quarter finals.
 So it makes sense to keep it short and sweet.

 That’s just what MLB does by having two wild cards from each league.
 The don’t need to fuss with a full fourth round, which would entail eight pairings – they only need one pairing in each league to have some sort of fourth round, and that’s just what they get.
 Those two pairings don’t have to compete with any other baseball except each other.
 And by making the wild card a single game affair, they keep this bit of a fourth round very short, and they make sure that that one game is crucial to each team.
 It’s got everything going for it as a spectator event.